 Human Made’s 35 day holiday policy is not just a nice perk to attract people to join the company.
 It’s a pragmatic policy that we have to ensure that everyone in the company feels empowered to take time off when they need it.
 You should take that holiday to ensure that you have a good work/life balance and that you have adequate recovery time after big projects.
 We recommend taking at least a week every 2-3 months.
 Time can be taken off during client projects but please work with your squad to ensure that they have enough notice and that work is covered.
 If you have worked on a long or stressful project we recommend taking a longer holiday to properly recuperate.

 Externalise your work

 Don’t keep all of your work in your head and try to keep on top of it in there.
 Write it down in some format.
 Once it is externalised you can safely stop thinking about it, knowing that you will return to it when you have completed some other piece of work.
 There are a number of ways you can externalise: the most basic is a to-do list written on a piece of paper.
-We use tools like Github and Trello to keep ongoing shared task lists of what teams have to do.
+We use tools like Github to keep ongoing shared task lists of what teams have to do.